The git switch branch or git checkout branch are a git CLI that used to move the cursor from branch to another branch during the stack.

 Switched to a new branch 'team'

-Move into Another Branch at a Specific point
+Switching to Another Branch at a Specific Point using Checkout

 git checkout -B [BRANCH-NAME] [COMMIT-POINT]

-But before you do that, you have to know what is the point number that you will use in the command to start the new branch from.
+However, before proceeding, it’s essential to determine the specific point number that you intend to use in the command to initiate the new branch.

 git log --oneline